lblod/app-lokaal-mandatenbeheer/README.md

 # Lokaal mandatenbeheer

-[!WARNING]
+> [!CAUTION]
-This is still a work in progress the first part of this readme has been updated, the part below the second horizontal line still needs a review.
+> This is still a work in progress the first part of this readme has been updated, the part below the second horizontal line still needs a review.

 The text below this line is newly added so this is up to date.